JetBrains/sdkdocs-template/README.md

 rake preview
 ```

+## How to clone and use an existing documentation site

+Please see the [CONTRIBUTING-example.md](CONTRIBUTING-example.md) for instructions on building sites with this repo.
+(The `CONTRIBUTING-example.md` file is intended to be copied, edited and added to the documentation site.
+It contains all the information required for building a documentation site.)

-## How to add to a site
+## How to add to a new documentation site

-Jekyll requires Ruby, so make sure Ruby is installed.
-This repo makes use of [Bundler](http://bundler.io) to manage Ruby gem dependencies, installing the gems locally to prevent the need for installing globally.
+Please refer to the [CONTRIBUTING-example.md](CONTRIBUTING-example.md) file for details on [setting up your environment](CONTRIBUTING-example.md#setting-up-your-environment), especially for setting up prerequisites.

+To add the `sdkdocs-template` repo as a submodule for a new documentation site:

-1. Install Bundler - `gem install bundler`.
+1. Ensure Bundler is installed - `gem install bundler`.
+2. On Windows, ensure the `devkitvars.bat` file has been run in the current command prompt (e.g. `c:\tools\DevKit\devkitvars.bat`).
 2. Add this repo as a submodule of your documentation site.

     ```